elastic/hey-apm/README.md

 That will start an apm-server process, run a test for 30 seconds, stop the apm-server, and save a report in elasticsearch.
 There are 4 arguments describing the test, plus any optional flags passed to the apm-server:

-`1` - number of events per request
+`1` - number of transactions per request

-`2` - number of spans per event (if this number is 0 events are errors, otherwise they are transactions)
+`2` - number of spans per event

 `3` - size of the stacktrace, ie number of frames per span (or error)

 `4` - number of workers sending requests in parallel.

 Throttling is disabled, which means that as soon a response is returned a worker will fire a new request.

+You can specify `--errors N` to also ingest error events.

 After 30 seconds you should see something like the following: